consoledotdev/home/content/reviews/neovim-best-code-editor-ide-for-developers.md

 [Built by a small team in Australia](https://www.sublimehq.com/), they only recently released their second product - a Git UI app.
-Having been around since 2008, it was one of the first editors I used after outgrowing Frontpage and Dreamweaver I'd learned web dev with in the early 2000s.
+Having been around since 2008, it was one of the first editors I used after outgrowing Frontpage and Dreamweaver in the early 2000s.

 Sublime Text has very few features out of the box, which is a good thing.
 It's focused on doing the core job of code editing very well, allowing a community to